Enhancing Pathways through Powerful Partnerships.

 Everyone wants young people to succeed.
 But truly coordinated action does not organize itself.
 It is not enough for educators to talk just with other educators, or employers with other employers.
 We will provide substantive and beneficial new ways for everyone to pull together, because no one entity can do this work alone.

 We are investing time, talent and money in building opportunity-focused interconnections and culture that our work will make possible -- starting with our goal to change the lives of 10,000 young people in the Bronx.
 This work will include opening new community hubs -- spaces where all our partners can collaborate and develop shared solutions.

-Now HERE to HERE is emerging as a freestanding organization.
-It is led by Abby Jo Sigal, as founding CEO, working with a team of 10 professionals and a network of dozens of school, post-secondary and CBO partners.
+HERE to HERE is now a freestanding organization.
+It is led by Abby Jo Sigal, as founding CEO, working with a team of 10 professionals and a network of dozens of employer, high school, post-secondary and CBO partners.